AndreaWilkins170085/ja-no-definitely/README.md

 Follow these steps to get it running:
 1. composer update
-2. php /bin/console server start or run
+2. php /bin/console server:start or run